avdstaaij/gdpc/README.md

-## python client scripts for the Minecraft HTTP Interface Mod
+## Python3 client scripts for the Minecraft HTTP Interface Mod

 This a collection of scripts to use with the [Minecraft HTTP Interface Mod](https://github.com/nilsgawlik/gdmc_http_interface) built for the GDMC competition.